-Tipping Guidelines: Tips in France are at will but are expected.
-If the service you have experience has not been up to your expectations, there is no need for you to leave a tip.
+Tipping Guidelines: Tips in these areas are at your discretion, but they are often expected.
+If the service you have experienced has not been up to your expectations, there is no need for you to leave a tip.
 On the other hand, if you have been fully satisfied with the service provided, the following is a tipping guideline.

-Taxis: Round up to the next 1-2EUR Restaurants: 10% Luggage: 1-2EUR per piece to a porter Tour Guide: 5-8EUR per full day - yours are included on your Cooper's Hawk tour for the tour guide and driver.
+Taxis: Round up to the next 1-2EUR figure Restaurants: 10% Luggage: 1-2EUR per piece - yours are included for one piece of luggage per person during your Cooper's Hawk tour at hotels, but not airports Tour Guide: 5-8EUR per full day - yours are included during your Cooper's Hawk tour for the official tour guide and driver.
 Local guide gratuities cannot be collected in advance.
-1-3EUR is a customary tip for a local guide who spends a couple hours to half day tour with you.
-Driver: 2-4EUR per day - yours are included on your Cooper's Hawk tour
+1-3EUR is a customary tip for a local guide who does a couple of hours to half day tour with you.
+Driver: 2-4EUR per day - yours are included during your Cooper's Hawk tour

-Language: In the larger cities of France and even smaller towns that cater to tourists, it should be fairly easy to get by speaking English.
-However, it's always useful to know some basic words or phrases in French.
+Language: In the larger cities and even smaller towns that cater to tourists you will often find people who speak English.
+However, it is always useful to know some basic phrases in the local language.
 Here are a few!
-There are also a variety of language translator apps you can download for use on your phone if you choose to do so.
+There are a variety of language translator apps you can download for use on your phone if you choose to do so as well.